ShlomiRex/GPS-Wifi-Project/README.md

 To edit this file read [this] (https://help.github.com/articles/basic-writing-and-formatting-syntax/)

 # TODO List by priority
-0. Everything must be working.
-0.1.
-Decide which file in G MON to read
+0. Decide which file in G MON to read
 1. Create the server.
    - Program java application to convery KML or CVS to useable tables -Read section -1
 2. Create the application
 3. Manage information